%201.png)

 Nutritional information is not displayed where users expect to see it

-Note: This problem can be eliminated as McDonald’s does not take displaying nutritional information as a priority, therefore leaving problem 1 and 2 to focus on
+Note: Problem 3 can be eliminated as McDonald’s does not take displaying nutritional information as a priority, therefore leaving problem 1 and 2 to focus on

 Recommendations